Yucheng0208/NTUT-CSIE-Master-Course/113-2/Cloud-and-IoT-Security/ZuvioIRS_Cource_QA.md

 > - Cloud SDK（gcloud CLI）：本機指令列工具。
 > - Client Libraries：透過程式語言以程式方式存取。
 2. Take a look at the GCP Cloud Shell documentation webpage and answer question 1:
-   1) What are at least 3 things you can do with Cloud Shell?
+   - 1) What are at least 3 things you can do with Cloud Shell?
-   2) Based on the Lab contents, what is the Cloud Shell basically?
+   - 2) Based on the Lab contents, what is the Cloud Shell basically?
 (What is running the Cloud Shell?)
 And if you want to create a persistent state in Cloud Shell, what should you do?
 > **Answers:** </br>
 > 1)
 > - Manage GCP resources with command-line tools.
 > - Edit files using an integrated code editor.
-> - Run Cloud SDK and other pre-installed tools.
+> - Run Cloud SDK and other pre-installed tools.</br>
+> 2)
-> 2) Cloud Shell is a Debian-based virtual machine provisioned temporarily.
+> - Cloud Shell is a Debian-based virtual machine provisioned temporarily.
 To create a persistent state, you should store files in the `$HOME` directory, which persists across sessions.

 > **說明：** </br>
 > 1)